-5.3 Emergency contact and procedures
+5.3.
+Emergency contact and procedures

-The party leader is responsible for ensuring that for each trip they have access to EVOLVE to enable:
+The trip leader is responsible for ensuring that for each trip they take with them/have access to:

-- The emergency contact information - A complete list of all students, staff and other adults on the visit, (including students' medical details, with care plans for students with particular medical needs), and emergency contact telephone numbers. - The additional documents required for a residential trip, or for a trip abroad, as set out in the Party Leaders' Handbook.
+- Staff emergency contact details, i.e. SLT Emergency Number. - A complete list of all students, staff and other adults on the visit, (including students' medical details, with care plans for students with particular medical needs), and emergency contact telephone numbers.